-Step 6: Have a plan B (and maybe C)
+Step 6: Have a Plan B (and maybe C)

-You’ve done your best, but a raise in salary has been completely ruled out.
+You’ve done your best, but a salary raise has been completely ruled out.
 Now what?
 Be prepared with other ideas that could make you happy.
 Would a few more days of vacation time work?
-Perhaps you could create some sort of bonus or incentive program with clearly define objectives?
+Perhaps you could create some sort of bonus or incentive program with clearly defined objectives?
 Put some thought into what could make you happier at your job besides just a bump in pay.
 You may not end up with the raise you wanted, but you could still come out ahead.

 Step 7: Be prepared for “no”

 What if you don’t get the raise and the boss doesn’t go for plan B or C either?
-Are you prepared update your resume and leave the company?
+Are you prepared to update your resume and leave the company?
 Will you be okay with the status quo?
 You don’t have to tell your boss what you’re thinking, but you do need to have a plan because it’s always a possibility.
 Think it through and be ready to follow through if that situation should happen.

 Negotiating a pay raise is a tough thing to do.
 You have to be confident in your work and have the ability to sell the value that you bring to your company.
-The more prepared you are before you have that meeting, the better your chances for success.
+The more prepared you are before you have that meeting, the better your chances of success.
 It’s your career, go ahead and take charge of it!

 Ready to write the next chapter of your career?
 Hire a TopResume writer today!